Getting Your Criminal History (CCH) Corrected

 Arrest or charge on your record?
 If you weren’t convicted, it can be removed.

-Cases closed without a conviction are not supposed to be on your public record; however, closed cases frequently appear in public records searches because the information collected by MSP is not complete or inaccurate.
+Criminal cases that are closed without a conviction are not supposed to be on your public record; however, closed cases frequently appear in public records searches because the information collected by MSP is incomplete or inaccurate.
 If the closure of a case is not reported accurately, MSP will not remove the record, and it will be open for public view indefinitely.
 Cases closed with a conviction remain on a person’s criminal history.
 Here is what you need to know to correct your criminal history in Michigan.

 How Reporting of a Criminal History in Michigan is Supposed to Work